How to Use Puppeteer Stealth: A Plugin for Scraping

 What Does Puppeteer Stealth Do?

-Puppeteer Stealth is crucial here.
+Puppeteer Stealth plugin is crucial here.
 Its goal is to mask some default headless properties, such as headless: true, navigator.webdriver: true and request headers, to crawl below the radar.

-That's possible thanks to the extension modules.
+That's possible, thanks to the extension modules.

 Built-in Evasion Modules